moinul7002/Martailer/README.md

 The docker-compose will run all the containerized services associated with the application and the Django development server will start at

 `http://0.0.0.0:8000/`

+Please wait for the scheduler to complete its task.
+As it will run for 1 hour before exiting, I recommend to change the `time_count` and `wait_time_in_minutes` variables from `main.py` to your preference.

 ### Frontend